Welcome to Alaska EPSCoR

 For more information on Alaska EPSCoR, please see the below documents:

-The Alaska ACE Strategic Plan outlines Alaska EPSCoR's plans and procedures for its current research project, which runs from 2012-17.
+The Alaska ACE Strategic Plan outlines Alaska EPSCoR's goals and methods for its current research project, which runs from 2012-17.

-Members of the Alaska State Committee on Research provide oversight and direction to Alaska EPSCOR efforts.
-The committee recently produced the Alaska Science and Technology Plan, which prioritizes the state's S&T activities.
+Members of the Alaska State Committee on Research provide oversight and direction to Alaska EPSCoR efforts.
+The committee is in the process of publishing a final version of the Alaska Science and Technology Plan, which prioritizes the state's S&T activities.

 EPSCoR Acknowledgement and Logos